 Under existing law, viatical settlement providers and brokers must register with the Commissioner of the Department of Insurance.
 Further, viatical brokers are currently licensed as insurance brokers and pay an initial license fee of \$50 and a \$50 annual renewal fee.
-This bill would require the licensure by the Commissioner of viatical settlement providers, brokers, and investment agents.
+This bill would require the licensure by the Commissioner of viatical settlement providers and brokers by July 1, 2002.
 Licensure requires the submission of an application accompanied by a \$100 application fee.
 Once a license is issued, it may be renewed annually upon the payment of a \$100 annual renewal fee.
 Failure to pay the fees would result in expiration of the license.

 Based on information provided by the Department of Insurance, there are currently 13 viatical settlement providers registered in North Carolina and 63 registered viatical settlement brokers who are licensed as insurance brokers.
 Reviewing the six-year history, there have been on average 2 new providers and 10 new brokers registered each year.
-Viatical settlement investment agents are not currently regulated.
-However, the Department estimates that each of the 63 viatical brokers has access to at least 2 investment agents and therefore, they estimate there are potentially 126 investment agents that would be licensed in North Carolina.
-We have not estimated the number of new viatical settlement investment agent licenses each year because we believe that actual experience with the licensure requirement is needed to determine the true ratio of brokers to agents.

 Based on the above data, the five-year estimate of the increase in revenue which would result from implementation of this bill is noted in the table below.
 Please note that the estimate for brokers assumes that the brokers who are currently registered as insurance brokers are actually full time viatical settlement brokers who will convert their licenses from insurance broker license (currently \$50 annually) to viatical settlement broker licenses at \$100 initially and annually thereafter.
-Thus, the increase in revenue will be \$50 per license because the revenue from the \$100 initial viatical settlement broker license must be reduced by the \$50 loss from payment of the insurance broker license fee).
+Thus, the increase in revenue will be \$50 per license because the revenue from the \$100 initial viatical settlement broker license must be reduced by the \$50 loss from payment of the insurance broker license fee.